Postpartum Nurse

 • Recognized for exceptional performance and commitment to nursing excellence in the workplace

-In the graphic above you can see a great example of what to avoid when writing your resume work experience section.
+Above, you can see a weaker example of a resume work experience section to best avoid.
 Less effective resume work experience sections might take a more vague, descriptive approach to previous jobs.
 They focus on responsibilities and everyday duties rather than referencing career achievements and the value you've added for previous employers.

 Education